vladigleba/vladigleba.github.io/posts/basics/death.md

 > For *all have sinned*, and come short of the glory of God.
 {% ct 'Romans 3:23' %}

-A person’s soul or spirit cannot go to heaven or hell after death because the Bible is clear that the soul that sins shall die.
-Why is this the case?
+A person’s soul or spirit does not go to heaven or hell at death, for the Bible plainly declares, “The soul that sinneth, it shall die.”
+Why is this so?
 Because the wages of sin are death, and all have sinned.
+Moreover, before His ascension, Jesus assured His disciples, “I will come again, and receive you unto Myself” (John 14:2–3). {% rf 'John 14:2-3' %}.
+Notice that He did not say they would come to Him at death, but rather that *He would come to them* at His Second Coming.

 ## Where is King David now?